TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Glossary/Index.rst

   with NO space between the values* .

 - **field name:** The name of a field from a database table.
-Another word for the same is "column" but it is used more rarely, however the meaning is exactly the same.
+Another word for the same thing is "column", but it is used more rarely.

-- **record type:** A record can have different types, expressed by the value of a certain field in the record.
-This field is defined by the [ctrl][type]value and it affects also which fields ("types"-configuration) is used to display possible form fields.
+- **record type:** A record can have different types, determined by the value of a certain field in the record.
+This field is defined by the TCA [ctrl][type] value and it affects also which fields of the table (TCA "types"-configuration) are used to display the backend entry form (TCE).
+  You can consider the record type as a switch in the interpretation of the whole record.

 - **LLL reference:** is a localized string fetched from a locallang file by prefixing the string with "LLL:".